KasparEtter/ef1p/pages/email/email.md

 all `Authentication-Results` header fields which use their own identifier as the `Verifier`.
 Since mail clients cannot know whether their incoming mail server supports this standard, they should interpret this header field [only on the user's request](https://tools.ietf.org/html/rfc8601#section-4.1).
-Incoming mail servers could strip all existing `Authentication-Results` header fields from incoming messages but this invalidates any [DKIM signature](#domainkeys-identified-mail) which covered one of them.
+Incoming mail servers could strip all existing `Authentication-Results` header fields from incoming messages, but this invalidates any [DKIM signature](#domainkeys-identified-mail) which covered one of them.
 Furthermore, there doesn't exist a mechanism yet which allows mail clients to query the `Verifier` identifier of their incoming mail server.